Datttta/My_Notes/Maintainance.md

     - sudo pacman -Scc: remove all pacman packages from cache(You don't need to run this if you ran yay -Scc)

-    - Dealing with orphans packages:
+    - Dealing with orphan packages:
-        - pacman -Qtdq: show orphans packages
+        - pacman -Qtdq: show orphan packages

-        - sudo pacman -Rns $(pacman -Qtdq)
+        - sudo pacman -Rns $(pacman -Qtdq): delete orphan packages